-Our critical accounting policies and estimates are described in "Management's Discussion and Analysis of Financial Condition and Results of Operations - Critical Accounting Policies and Significant Judgments and

-Estimates" in our Annual Report on Form 10-K filed with the SEC on March 30, 2023.
-There were no material changes to these accounting policies during the six months ended June 30, 2023.
+Our critical accounting policies and estimates are described in "Management's Discussion and Analysis of Financial Condition and Results of Operations - Critical Accounting Policies and Significant Judgments and Estimates" in our Annual Report.
+There were no material changes to these accounting policies during the six months ended June 30, 2024.